iiasa/CWatM/docu/setup.rst

 PCRaster
 ********

-| CWATM is not using anymore anything from PCRaster
+| CWATM is not using anything from PCRaster
-| But the general idea of PCraster to split the modules in a initial part and a dynamic part
-| is still used
+| But the general idea of PCraster to split the hydrological modules in a initial | part and a dynamic part is still used

-| Anyway PCRaster is still a great tool
+| Anyway PCRaster is a great tool
 | PCRASTER from Faculty of Geosciences, Utrecht University, The Netherlands
 | `Webpage of PCRaster <http://pcraster.geo.uu.nl>`_